Graduation and Convocation

 Although Acadia does not hold a Fall Convocation ceremony, students may apply to graduate in October.

-*Following the Senate meeting on October 9, 2019, qualified graduating students may pick up or have their parchment mailed to them.
+*Following the Senate meeting on October 7, 2020, qualified graduating students may request the shipment of their parchment.

 October graduates are invited to participate in the following Spring Convocation ceremonies.

 Graduating students receive one parchment (degree) upon graduation.
 Generally, this is received during the convocation ceremony (Spring only).